 - A. Ordinance Amendments.
-The City Council, by law, is responsible for adopting and amending this zoning ordinance, including the zoning map. - B. Preliminary Plat Approval.
-Council shall be responsible for acting on requests for preliminary plat approval following receipt of a recommendation from the Planning Commission. - C. Site Plans.
-The City Council shall review and act upon all conceptual site development plans related to proposed development projects within the City. - D. Appointments.
+The City Council, by law, is responsible for adopting and amending this ordinance, including the Zoning Map. - B. Preliminary and Final Plat Approval.
+The City Council shall be responsible for acting on requests for preliminary plat approval following receipt of a recommendation from the Planning Commission and final plats when dedications are proposed. - C. Site Plans.
+The City Council shall review and act upon all concept site plans related to proposed development projects within the City. - D. Appointments.
 The City Council shall appoint those bodies responsible for the administration, enforcement, and implementation of the various provisions of this ordinance that have been delegated to them. - E. Budget.
 Approval of budgets and expenditures related to the administration and enforcement of this ordinance is the responsibility of the City Council.